READING FOR PLEASURE

-In the autumn term all new learners to Oakfield have taken part in Bookbuzz.
-They have been give a free book of their choice from a selection of titles from The Book Trust and will keep this book in order to generate enthusiasm for reading independently.
-A display in school highlights their choices and enthusiasm for the books and learner voice support this.
+In the autumn term, new learners to Oakfield took part in Bookbuzz.
+They were given a free book of their choice from a selection of titles from The Book Trust to keep, in order to generate enthusiasm for reading independently.

 A Patron of Reading has been appointed to work with learners at Oakfield High School and College.
 The first session of this took place during literacy week with year 7 learners responding to Peter Lynas reading books by creating pictures and writing their own stories.

 On World Book Day Peter shared his new book ‘Bunny’ with all school in assembly and college learners then created their own bunny biscuits and Food Technology.
 In Art college learners have created a pottery ‘Dragosaurus’ which will soon be on display in the school entrance.

 A library visit has taken place with College learners where they were introduced to the facilities within this setting.
 Learners were able to talk with staff at the library about the services available such as job searching and workshops.
 Some learners were already members, all of the learners said that they would like to join the library in the future.